 That’s another sign that your dog is bored.
-If you want to save your yard, make sure your dog has a lot of activities throughout a day.
+If you want to save your yard, make sure your dog has a lot of activities throughout the day.
 Consult your vet and develop a schedule of entertainment for your four-legged friend.
 That’s how you can be sure your dog won’t feel lonely and bored and will build up his muscles.

 20. Raising a Single Paw

 That means that your dog is highly interested in something.
 For instance, your pup may find some interesting insects to play with or a new toy.
 A raised paw may also mean that your pet is hungry or just wants to play.
 Keep an eye on your dog to make sure you understand when exactly it raises its paw.